 \subsection{A Mathematical Model}

-We consider a $d$-dimensional underlying lattice $\Z^d$ (position space) with minimal distance normalised to $1$ and associate to each lattice position a unit cell $\C^N$ with $N$ spin wave degrees of freedom in a frustrated system.
+We consider a $d$-dimensional underlying lattice $\Z^d$ (position space) with minimal distance normalized to $1$ and associate with each lattice position a space $\C^N$ of $N$ linearly independent spin wave degrees of freedom in a frustrated system.
 In the case of three-component spins having unit magnitude, each spin can be associated with a $2$-sphere $S^2$ and is restricted to a subspace of $S^2$ in the ground state.
-Choosing a certain ground state configuration (which amounts to fixing spin axes), each spin's linearised degrees of freedom live in the plane orthogonal to the spin axes, see \Cref{Fig:Square lattice explaining Hilbert space}.
+Choosing a particular ground state configuration (which amounts to fixing spin axes), each spin's linearised degrees of freedom live in the plane orthogonal to the spin axes, see \Cref{Fig:Square lattice explaining Hilbert space}.

 In analogy to phase space, we assume our number of linearised degrees of freedom to be even.
-Therefore, the planes perpendicular to the spin axes (being isomorphic to one another) are modelled by $\C^N\cong\R^{2N}$.
-The complex Hilbert space containing the spin waves is hence modelled by
+Therefore, the planes perpendicular to the spin axes (being isomorphic to one another) are modeled by $\C^N\cong\R^{2N}$.
+The complex Hilbert space containing the spin waves is hence modeled by

 with the scalar product

 which serves as a conventional tool for upcoming calculations.
 The square summability condition on our spin waves is needed to perform a Fourier transformation later.